- Custom SaaS App Development

 - Use a single app instance with one database to allow customers to use a new database unless the old one is fully utilized.

 The downside of the above approach is that while the first one involves substantial investment in the beginning, the second one may limit scaling, which then can affect your appโs performance to the annoyance of your users.
+We recommend that you should consult an experienced software development company and let its experts help you walk through various options for a SaaS application deployment using best practices conducive to your business needs and budget.

 3. Leverage Microservices Architecture

+Using microservice architecture allows you to structure decoupled applications into a collection of data and services.
+As a result, you will independently write, deploy, test, and the path of each service.
 Netflix is a fine use case of microservices.
 The streaming service giant leverages it to streamline operations, such as โ billing, movie recommendations based on watch histories, identifying devices to optimize the viewing experience, and adding copyright marks to all files.
+Moreover, using microservices will also allow you to facilitate scalability and isolate problem areas without making an overall change to an entire application.

 4. Keep Data Security in Mind

+No matter how innovative your SaaS solution may appear to your customers if it was not designed keeping data security in mind, it would ultimately drive them away from opting for your solution.
 To handle this, make your SaaS solutions impenetrable against costly breaches by employing a host of security protocols, including Role-Based Access control (RBAC).
 It is a fundamental component of your SaaS architecture to improve data security.
 It restricts system access to authorized users by implementing mandatory access control.
-It allows users to designate roles by job competency.
+Also, it allows users to designate roles by job competency.

 5. Ensure Regulatory Compliance Built-In